Victim Service Unit

 - Information about other Reno/Sparks police agency reports

-The Victim Advocate is available to students and staff who are victims of crime on and off campus and can respond to talk with victims and families.
+The Victim Advocate is available to students and staff who are victims of crime on and off-campus and can respond to talk with victims and families.
 The advocate is available for consultation and referrals through email, phone or in person.
-The advocate may respond on scene with a School Police Officer or after an initial investigation.
+The advocate may respond on the scene with a School Police Officer or after an initial investigation.
 If necessary, the advocate will work with the counselors to provide direct service to students by offering support, referrals and on-going assistance and guidance through the various stages associated with the crime.

 Located in Second Judicial District Court - Family Division One South Sierra, 3rd Floor Reno, NV 89501